 Steeped in agricultural history and with some of the most stunning fall sceneries, it’s no surprise that Kansas knows how to put on a show when it comes to fall festivals.
 Each year, communities and organizations come together to celebrate the change of season.
-With fresh produce, live music, and plenty of activities for everyone in the family to enjoy, check out these 10 best fall festivals in the Wheat State.
+With fresh produce, live music, and plenty of activities for everyone in the family to enjoy, check out the best fall festivals in the Wheat State.

 The Rose Hill Fall Festival in Rose Hill is one of the best.
 This annual three-day event features a parade, car show, craft and vintage markets, live music, a community picnic and lots more of fun activities.
 Bring the kids and enjoy a fishing derby, fun-run, a tot’s demo derby, etc.